amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Modelling-and-Delivery-Models/index.md

 ## Delivery Status Reporting & Delivery Status Reports

 **Delivery Modeling** is an event that requires all delivery teams collectively to plan and produce a model (or roadmap) for all medium term priorities (up to 12 months).
-This event occurs typically during the discovery zone approximately once a quarter, but should be routinely reviewed and renewed if certain triggers are met
+This event typically occurs during the discovery zone approximately once a quarter, but should be routinely reviewed and renewed if certain triggers are met

 **Delivery Model** is an artefact produced by all delivery teams collectively, detailing the delivery model or timeline for up to 12 months.
 It's purpose is to detail all medium term priorities and should include key milestones, speculative estimation, dependencies and bottlenecks.
-Although it's expressly caveated that this is not a reliable plan and doesn't constitute commitments
+Although it's expressly caveated that this does not produce a reliable plan, and doesn't constitute commitments

 #### Accountable:
 The Delivery Lead is accountable for ensuring that delivery modelling is performed and delivery models produced are current, maintained and accessible